Separation Anxiety 101: What Every Parent Should Know

 - Your fear will say they feel abandoned and will never be able to be left in the care of anyone but you.

-- Your truth says your child cannot feel abandoned because they are not abandoned.
-They can go to nursery, daycare or babysitters and they will figure out how this works.
+- Your truth says your child cannot feel abandoned because they are not.
+They can go to nursery, daycare, or babysitters, and they will figure out how this works.

 Sleeping in a new environment:

-- Your fear will say they are scared, anxious and cannot sleep in this new place.
+- Your fear will say they are anxious and cannot sleep in this new place.

-- Your truth says change in location of sleep is going to be a new experience.
-There may be a bit of a transition initially, but they are capable of learning to sleep in a new environment and will do great with time and consistency!
+- Your truth says the change in the sleep location will be a new experience.
+Initially, there may be a bit of a transition, but they can learn to sleep in a new environment and will do great with time and consistency!